lufherna/quoteGenerator/README.md

 simple quote generator using vanilla js &amp; css

-Also using this API to get the quotes "http://api.forismatic.com/api/1.0/?method=getQuote&lang=en&format=json" In Addition on using Twitter's API to be able to add different quotes
+Also using this API to get the quotes "http://api.forismatic.com/api/1.0/?method=getQuote&lang=en&format=json" In Addition on using Twitter's API to be able to add different quotes.

+Had to build a proxy server using heroku in order to get the API from not crapping out.